home-banner-alberts.jpg

 Plastic Alternatives: Start-Up Challenges

-The European Parliament officially announced this year that single-use plastics will be banned as from 2021.
+The European Parliament officially announced this year that non-essential single-use plastics will be banned from 2021.
+Read on to find out how the start-up smoothie company I work for have been trying to get ahead of the game.

 What they don’t realize, however, is that finding ecological alternatives that tick all the boxes is not as easy as it sounds.
 Here’s the story of our journey to find ecological cups and straw alternatives, including the challenges of our eco-quest.